AnTonyHa/cecs343-VCS-01-JSTWin/README.txt

 label
 Signature:  label <repositoryPath> <manifestFileName> <label>
-	- The label command allows a user to rename a snapshot of a project with another name to allow for easy reference, and ease of use with the check-out command
+	- The label command allows a user to rename a snapshot of a project with an alias to allow for easy reference, and ease of use with the rebuild command
-		- A label may be up to 20 characters with spaces included
 		- There is no limit to the number of labels that can be mapped to a manifest file
 	Arguments:
 	- repositoryPath